Yitzhak Gruenbaum

-Yitzhak Gruenbaum (Izaak Grünbaum, Hebrew and Yiddish: יצחק גרינבוים; 1879–1970) was a noted leader of the Zionist movement among Polish Jewry in the interwar period and of the Yishuv in Mandatory Palestine.
-Gruenbaum was the first Interior Minister of the State of Israel.
+Yitzhak Gruenbaum (Izaak Grünbaum, Hebrew and Yiddish: יצחק גרינבוים; 1879–1970) was a Polish and later Israeli politician.
+He was a leader of the Bloc of National Minorities and one of the top Zionist leaders in interwar Poland.
+In 1933 he travelled to Mandatory Palestine and became active in Labor Zionist groups.
+He served as the first Minister of the Interior of Israel.
+In 1952 he was a candidate for President of Israel.

 Biography

 Yitzhak ("Itche") Gruenbaum was born in Warsaw, Poland.
 While a student of jurisprudence, he began activities on behalf of the Zionist movement and engaged in journalism.
 He served as editor of several periodicals widely circulated among Polish Jewry, including the Hebrew Ha-Zefirah and the Hebrew weekly Ha-Olam.
 Under his editorship, the Yiddish daily, Haynt, took on a pro-Zionist slant.

 In Poland, Gruenbaum headed the Radical Zionist faction, initially known in Poland as Al Hamishmar.
 In 1919 he was elected to the Sejm (Polish parliament), where, together with Apolinary Hartglas, he organized a "Jewish bloc" that united most of the Jewish parties.
 He was the moving force in forming a collaboration with other minority parties represented in the Sejm, including Germans, Ukrainians, and others, to form a Bloc of National Minorities alliance in 1922, that acted to represent the rights of minority populations in Poland.
 His efforts brought about an increase of Jewish representation in the Sejm, which was accompanied by a rise of the political Zionism.
 Gruenbaum was known for his courageous and militant stance against his opponents and on behalf of minorities' interests, while equally critical of the ultra-orthodox party Agudat Israel and Jewish lobbying.

 After moving to Paris in 1932, Gruenbaum immigrated to Mandatory Palestine in 1933 after being elected to the Jewish Agency Executive (the board of directors), during the Eighteenth Congress of the Zionist Organization.